Multi-component custom tax codes present several accounting challenges. Individual tax components may be:

-After the new tax codes are in place, a second sales invoice for the same services to a customer outside the city is summarized on a new line on the Tax Summary, reflecting the lower tax rate:
+After the new tax codes are in place, a second sales invoice for the same services to a customer outside the county is summarized on a new line on the Tax Summary, reflecting the lower tax rate:

 When a component of a tax code changes, a completely new tax code must be created.
 Good practice is to make the obsolete tax code inactive.

 Never edit components of a tax code that has already been used for any transaction.
 All previous transactions using that code would be retroactively modified.